USDT Vs USDC:

 How USDT Works

-Tether Limited creates new USDT when a user deposits U.S. dollars into its bank accounts.
+Tether Limited creates new USDT when a user deposits U.S. dollars into its accounts.
 The company holds these funds and other assets in reserve to back the circulating USDT supply.
-When a user redeems USDT for fiat currency, Tether removes the tokens from circulation (a process known as "burning") and returns the equivalent amount of U.S. dollars.
+When a user redeems USDT for fiat currency, Tether removes the tokens from circulation in a process known as "burning" and returns the equivalent amount of U.S. dollars.
 Tether publishes regular reports on its reserves, although it has faced criticism over their transparency and composition.

 Advantages and Disadvantages of USDT

-The primary advantages of USDT are its deep liquidity, price stability, and universal acceptance across crypto platforms.
+The primary advantages of USDT are its deep liquidity and universal acceptance across crypto platforms.
 It operates on numerous blockchains, including Ethereum, TRON, and Solana, allowing users to choose networks with lower transaction fees.
 The main drawbacks include its centralized nature and lingering concerns about the transparency and quality of its reserve assets.

 How to Acquire and Store USDT

-USDT can be purchased on nearly all major centralized and decentralized crypto exchanges, including Binance, Kraken, and Uniswap.
+USDT can be purchased on nearly all major centralized and decentralized crypto exchanges, such as Binance, Kraken, and Uniswap.
 It can be stored in any cryptocurrency wallet that supports the blockchains it runs on.
-Popular options range from secure hardware wallets like Ledger and Trezor to convenient software wallets like MetaMask and Trust Wallet.
+Popular options range from secure hardware wallets like Ledger and Trezor to software wallets like MetaMask and Trust Wallet.

 What Is USD Coin (USDC)?

-USD Coin (USDC) was launched in 2018 by the Centre Consortium, a joint venture between Circle and the cryptocurrency exchange Coinbase.
-It has become the second-largest stablecoin, with a market capitalization of over $33 billion, largely due to its reputation for transparency and regulatory compliance.
+USD Coin (USDC) was launched in 2018 by the Centre Consortium, a partnership between Circle and the cryptocurrency exchange Coinbase.
+It has become the second-largest stablecoin, with a market capitalization exceeding $32 billion, largely due to its reputation for transparency and regulatory compliance.

 How USDC Works

-Creating USDC involves a process called tokenization.
-A user deposits U.S. dollars with a licensed issuer like Circle, which then uses a smart contract to mint an equivalent amount of USDC tokens.
+Creating USDC involves tokenization.
+A user deposits U.S. dollars with a licensed issuer like Circle, which then uses a smart contract to mint an equivalent amount of USDC.
 The deposited dollars are held in segregated accounts as reserves, consisting of cash and short-term U.S. government bonds.
-To redeem USDC for dollars, a user sends the tokens back to the issuer.
-The issuer then burns the tokens, removing them from circulation, and transfers the corresponding U.S. dollar amount to the user's bank account.
+To redeem USDC, a user sends the tokens back to the issuer, which burns them and transfers the corresponding U.S. dollar amount to the user's bank account.

 Advantages and Disadvantages of USDC